-They would have been worn from the waist (and possibly also could have been attached to the saddle of a horse) to allow daggers and similar items to be suspended from them.
+They would have been worn from the waist (and possibly also could have been attached to the saddle of a horse) to allow daggers, turbans and other similar items to be suspended from them.

 Each has a fine, dark patina.

 The zoomorphic finials have some parallels with those on 17th century metal dishes or bowls based on the begging bowls of Muslim ascetics, which also were cast with zoomorphic finials.

 Each has a quality, custom-made stand.
 The stands are of two different heights allowing for a more decorative presentation of this pair.

 Both are like small sculptures and allude to the Mughal, Islamic aesthetic.